No products in the cart.

 XT:

 I really want to be more sustainable.
-Sometimes I turnover my clothes really quickly, which is bad because I end up wasting my money.
+Sometimes, I turn over my clothes quickly, which is terrible because I end up wasting my money.

-Xenia is one of our favourite rising style bloggers on our Editor in Chief’s radar.
-She is a true lover of fashion, and uses it as a form of therapy.
-She is also an avid skincare fan, using hot products and told such as rollers and gua-shas.
-We hope to feature Xenia on the brand in the future!
+Xenia Teoh is one of my favourite rising style bloggers.
+She is a true lover of fashion and uses it as a form of therapy.
+She is also an avid skincare fan, using hot products and tools such as rollers and gua shas.
+To stay up-to-date on Xenia Teoh, follow her here.